-- automobiles, in order to encourage fine-scale mixed uses and a pedestrian-friendly traditional urban form which enhances community aesthetics and limits conflicts between vehicles and pedestrians. - D. Historic Crossroads (HC) Districts.
-The intent of the Historic Crossroads (HC) Districts are to: - Protect the existing old Rico and Campbellton commercial areas from uses and building forms which are incompatible with the scale, character and needs of the surrounding area; - Reconstitute historic crossroads communities as identified in the Comprehensive Plan as viable downtown districts with authentic historic character; - Preserve and restore existing traditional and pedestrian scale buildings in historic crossroads communities; - 4.
-Promote historic small scale, localserving commercial uses in historic crossroads communities; - Provide opportunities for incremental development within a defined framework of streetscapes and building form; - Prohibit or place reasonable controls on the development of inappropriate large-scale, highway-oriented retail, service, office, and dining uses which are intended to serve large areas of the city; - Alleviate development pressure on the surrounding rural area by placing reasonable controls on development and expansion of strip commercial uses, especially at the fringes of this district; and - 8.
-Promote a nodal form of small scale historic commercial development that other zoning districts are unable to properly facilitate.
+- Improve pedestrian access within the district and to and from the surrounding areas: - Establish building facade lines and sidewalk requirements, and reserve the space between buildings and the thoroughfare for pedestrian functions; - Provide services to the residents of the rural areas of the city and prevent commercial development that is inappropriate for its rural context; and - 10.
+To meet these needs in a fashion that supports the rural vision and brand as expressed in the Comprehensive Plan. - E.D.Historic Crossroads (HC) Districts.
+The intent of the Historic Crossroads (HC) Districts are to: - Protect the existing old Rico and Campbellton commercial areas from uses and building forms which are incompatible with the scale, character and needs of the surrounding area; - 2.
+Reconstitute historic crossroads communities as identified in the Comprehensive Plan as viable downtown districts with authentic historic character; - Preserve and restore existing traditional and pedestrian scale buildings in historic crossroads communities; - Promote historic small scale, localserving commercial uses in historic crossroads communities; - Provide opportunities for incremental development within a defined framework of streetscapes and building form; - 6.
+Prohibit or place reasonable controls on the development of inappropriate large-scale, highway-oriented retail, service, office, and dining uses which are intended to serve large areas of the city;

+- Alleviate development pressure on the surrounding rural area by placing reasonable controls on development and expansion of strip commercial uses, especially at the fringes of this district; and - Promote a nodal form of small scale historic commercial development that other zoning districts are unable to properly facilitate.